Rust-GPU/rust-gpu.github.io/blog/2024-11-21-optimizing-matrix-mul/index.md

 the time was spent with concerns that were not specifically about writing GPU code.
-For example, deciding how much to abstract vs how much to make the code easy to follow, if everything should be available at runtime or if each kernel should be a compilation target, etc. The code is still not _great_ as it is still blog post code!
+For example, deciding how much to abstract vs how much to make the code easy to follow, if everything should be available at runtime or if each kernel should be a compilation target, etc. The code is not _great_ as it is still blog post code!

 My background is not in GPU programming, but I do have Rust experience.
 I joined the Rust GPU project because I tried to use standard GPU languages and knew there must be a better way.
-Writing these GPU kernels felt like writing any other Rust code (other than debugging, more later) which is a huge win to me.
+Writing these GPU kernels felt like writing any other Rust code (other than debugging, more on that later) which is a huge win to me.
 Not only the language itself, but the entire development experience.

 ## Rust-specific party tricks